preciofishbone/OmniaFx/docs/common-issues/README.md

 Exclude the 'publish' folder from the project.

-> The fixed has been included in the latest Omnia cli templates.
+> The fix has been included in the latest Omnia cli templates.

 ---